Listen to this article:

 Revolved Extended Side Angle Pose

-Like in revolved triangle, the revolved side angle pose is a deep twist and chest opener.
+Like in a revolved triangle, the revolved side angle pose is a deep twist and chest opener.
 It also challenges your balance, strengthens the leg and abdominal muscles, and profoundly stretches the hip flexors.

 - Step your right leg back from the mountain, turning the foot out to 45 degrees.